-- (2) The local government may, by subordinate local law, prescribe requirements for a proper enclosure for an animal or species or breed of animal. - (3) If an animal is found wandering at large, the owner of the animal is guilty of an offence.
+- (2) The local government may, by subordinate local law, prescribe requirements for a proper enclosure for an animal or species or breed of animal. - (3) The owner of the animal must ensure that it is not wandering at large.

-- (4) It is a defence to a charge of an offence against subsection (3) for the defendant to prove that- - (a) the defendant maintained a proper enclosure for the animal and could not, by the exercise of reasonable diligence, have prevented the escape of the animal; or - (b) the animal was wandering at large in circumstances authorised by the conditions of an approval granted under a local law.
+- (4) It is a defence to a prosecution for an offence against subsection (3) for the defendant to prove that- - (a) the defendant maintained a proper enclosure for the animal and could not, by the exercise of reasonable diligence, have prevented the escape of the animal; or - (b) the animal was wandering at large in circumstances authorised by the conditions of an approval granted under a local law.